How to Buy at Bid for Wine

 If you buy a Marketplace item you will typically be asked to pay the seller directly by bank transfer.
 Please note that it is rarely possible to reverse a bank transfer.
 If you are unsure about paying a seller you may request payment either by PayPal or using Bid for Wine as an escrow service though you may be charged a facilitation fee of up to 5%.

-If you buy from a Featured or Live auction you will pay Bid for Wine on behalf of the seller for no extra charge..
+If you buy from a Featured or Live auction you will pay the host auctioneer on behalf of the seller for no extra charge..